 DO NOT SEND ME ANY "attachments."
 You must use the "SUBMISSIONS BOX" for submitting assignments and projects.
 There is a "submissions" link for you to click-on and it will open the Submissions Box.
-If you use the "comments box," instead of the "submission box," you will get a zero for the assignment.
-Please follow the instructions.

 3. DISCUSSIONS: Each unit has one or more discussions that require your posts and comments.
 You must read the instructions carefully for each one.
 Pay attention to the due dates/times!
 No late work will be accepted.